yAOwzers/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the list operation works:

-![Sequence Diagram for List Urgent](diagrams/class/jpeg/SequenceDiagram_ListUrgent.jpg)
+![Sequence Diagram for List Urgent](diagrams/class/jpeg/SequenceDiagram_ListUrgent.jpg) Figure [12].
+Sequence diagram for List Command in Timetable Mode

 Given below is an example usage scenario and how the list function behaves.